Kinokkory/wiwinwlh/tutorial.md

   | typeOf x == typeOf ret = Just ret
   | otherwise = Nothing
   where
-    ret = unsafeCast x
+    ret = unsafeCoerce x
 ```

 Of historical note is that writing our own Typeable classes is currently
-possible of GHC 7.6 but allows us to introduce dangerous behavior that can cause
+possible as of GHC 7.6 but allows us to introduce dangerous behavior that can cause
 crashes, and shouldn't be done except by GHC itself.
 As of 7.8 GHC forbids
 hand-written Typeable instances.